The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 Cybersecurity and data breaches

 There is no catch-all cybersecurity legislation that is applicable to every entity.
-However, the recently enacted Circular Note on Information and Communication Security Measures numbered 2019/1226 (the Circular) establishes extensive cybersecurity-related obligations that are mainly applicable to public authorities and institutions.
-The most notable measures contained within the Circular are (1) significantly limiting the use of cloud systems; and (2) seriously restricting social media use in the public sector.
+However, the recently enacted Circular Note on Information and Communication Security Measures numbered 2019/1225 establishes extensive cybersecurity-related obligations that are mainly applicable to public authorities and institutions.
+The most notable measures contained within the Circular are: (1) significantly limiting the use of cloud systems; and (2) seriously restricting social media use in the public sector.

 In the absence of a generally applicable cybersecurity legislation, Electronic Communications Law No. 5809 (Law No. 5809) allocates duties and responsibilities concerning national cybersecurity to both the Ministry of Transport and Infrastructure (the Ministry) and to the Information and Communication Technologies Authority (the Authority).
 Responsibilities allocated to the Ministry include determining principles and procedures, preparing action plans and coordinating operations to ensure cybersecurity for public institutions and organisations, as well as natural or legal persons.
 Likewise, the Authority is responsible for performing duties delegated by the Presidency, the Ministry and the Cyber Security Board.

-Pursuant to Law No. 5809, the Authority shall take all necessary measures to prevent public institutions and organisations, as well as natural and legal persons, against cyberattacks and to ensure deterrence against cyberattacks.
-The Authority is further empowered to obtain and assess information, documentation, data, and records from related parties as part of its duties.
-Additionally, the Authority may utilise and establish communication with archives, electronic information processing centres and communications infrastructures; and implement other necessary measures or ensure that such measures are implemented.
+Pursuant to Law No. 5809, the Authority shall take all necessary measures to protect public institutions and organisations, as well as natural and legal persons, against cyberattacks and to ensure deterrence against cyberattacks.
+The Authority is further empowered to obtain and assess information, documentation, data and records from related parties as part of its duties.
+Additionally, the Authority may utilise and establish communication with archives, electronic information processing centres and communications infrastructures, and implement other necessary measures or ensure that such measures are implemented.

-Within the purposes of the Communiqué, Cybersecurity Incident Response Teams (CIRTs) are established as teams specialised in detecting causes and effects of cybercrimes and protecting information systems and data that are located therein against cybersecurity attacks.
-In this regard, CIRTs directly operate in cooperation with the National Cybersecurity Incident Response Centre (USOM or TR CERT),27 which has been established under the Authority (further to the National Cybersecurity Strategy and Action Plan 2013–2014, updated by Action Plan 2016–2019 of the Ministry).
+Within the purposes of the Communiqué, cybersecurity incident response teams (CIRTs) are established as teams specialised in detecting causes and effects of cybercrime and protecting information systems and data that are located therein against cybersecurity attacks.
+In this regard, CIRTs directly operate in cooperation with the National Cybersecurity Incident Response Centre (USOM or TR-CERT),26 which has been established under the Authority (further to the National Cybersecurity Strategy and Action Plan 2013–2014, updated by Action Plan 2016–2019 of the Ministry).

 There are multiple sector-specific regulations that require organisations from critical sectors to employ cybersecurity measures to safeguard their information systems.
-For example, their sector-specific legislation requires organisations related to capital markets (including on-stock companies)28 and entities from sectors such as insurance,29 banking30 and payment services31 to employ certain measures related to cybersecurity.
+For example, their sector-specific legislation requires organisations related to capital markets (including on-stock companies)27 and entities from sectors such as insurance,28 banking29 and payment services30 to employ certain measures related to cybersecurity.

 ii Data breaches

 Data protection is a relatively new regulatory area for Turkey.
-Yet the developments that we have observed in the area in the last three years have been fast and are not expected to slow down in the following years.
-For the near term, two of the most significant developments that are expected are the activation of the data controller registry and the publishing of the list of countries that have an 'adequate level of personal data protection' by the Board.
-It is advisable for the foreign entities to be on the watch for these two legal developments as these will have significant effects for their businesses in Turkey.
+Yet the developments that we have observed in the area in recent years have been fast-moving and are not expected to slow down in the coming years.
+For the near term, two of the most significant developments that are expected are the harmonisation (at least partly) of the cross-border data transfer provisions of the local privacy laws with those stipulated under GDPR and, later, the harmonisation of the DP Law with the European standards in general.
+The timeline foreseen for both legislative endeavours is by March 2022 (which is optimistic, based on the authors' experience).
+Nevertheless, the work of public authorities is underway and therefore it is advisable for foreign entities to be on the watch for these two legal developments as they will have significant consequences for their businesses in Turkey.

-1 Batu Kınıkoğlu is a partner, and Selen Zengin and Kaan Can Akdere are attorneys at BTS&Partners.
+1 Susen Aklan is a senior associate and Kaan Can Akdere and Melis Mert are attorneys at BTS & Partners.

 2 Published in the Official Gazette No. 17844 and dated 20 October 1982.
 Available in English: https://global.tbmm.gov.tr/docs/constitution_en.pdf.